bZxNetwork/bzx.network_website/collections/_posts/2020-08-18-community-testing.markdown

 The bZx team has deployed "mock" versions of possible mainnet assets and iTokens on the Kovan testnet (you can find the list in iTokenList.js).

-We've removed the dependence on Kyber so we don't have liquidity issues, swaps should be enabled, and liquidity is unlimited since it does a combination of mints and burns when you trade.
+For our testing environment we've removed the dependence on Kyber so we don't have liquidity issues, and liquidity is unlimited since it does a combination of mints and burns when you trade.

 For testing, please visit: